Issa Hayatou nominated as Caf's honorary President | Goal.com

 The Executive Committee of the Confederation of African Football (Caf) has nominated former President Issa Hayatou as honorary President on Thursday.

-Hayatou led the African body from March 1988 to March 2017 before he was eventually defeated by suspended President Ahmad Ahmad.
+Hayatou led the African football body from March 1988 to March 2017 before he was eventually defeated by suspended President Ahmad Ahmad who won 34 of the 54 total votes in the last election staged in Addis Ababa.

-During his tenure as Caf boss, Hayatou pushed for South Africa to host the Fifa World Cup on African soil in 2010, the increase of African spots in the global competition from two to five countries, amongst other achievements.
+During his tenure as Caf boss, Hayatou pushed for South Africa to host the Fifa World Cup on African soil in 2010 - the first-time ever for an African nation, the increase of African spots in the global competition from two to five countries, amongst other achievements.

-His nomination is expected to be confirmed during Caf General Assembly in Egypt on Friday which will be headed by interim Caf President Constant Omari.
+His nomination is expected to be confirmed during Caf's 42nd General Assembly in Egypt on Friday which will be headed by interim Caf President Constant Omari with Ahmad serving a five-year ban for unethical behaviours.

 “The Executive Committee decided to propose to the General Assembly of CAF to grant the status of Honorary President of CAF to Mr. Issa Hayatou, eminent personality of African Football for all of his work,” the statement read.